 With a history of almost 200 years, the Museu Nacional Soares dos Reis – the first public art museum in the country – has been repositioning itself, now presenting a new look at its collections.

-In the new Long Term Exhibition, a journey with two parallel and complementary readings is proposed.
+The new Long Term Exhibition proposes a way with two parallel and complementary readings.
 A narrative reflects the history of the museum and the way in which the collections were integrated.
+Another one values artists and their work.
 Another values artists and their works.

 About the Soares dos Reis National Museum